 OSI needed to not only help the client catch up, but build a system utilizing Odoo solutions that would continue to keep up with the pace.
 The client was under tremendous pressure due to the compressed schedule and the need to find a solution in a relatively short amount of time.

 In addition, the rapid growth of the cellular industry had forced the client’s business to grow quickly as well, placing a huge demand on the organization that resulted in a collection of good people who had not worked together long, were not yet working as a cohesive unit, and who did not have all the tools they needed in order to get on the same path; much less the right path.
 Consensus needed to be built between primary decision-makers, and fast.

 Open Source Integrators’ plan included implementation of an EDI (electronic data interchange), using the same approach as that of retail order management to manage the flow of inventory and warehouse management.
 This system would be designed to improve logistics and successfully move goods to job sites.

 The client was desperate for help with specialized needs that required customization.
-USA Odoo’s complete, integrated, customizable Open ERP capabilities was identified as the solution that would help them build a high-performance system that would provide best-of-class open source integration.
+USA Odoo’s complete, integrated, customizable Odoo capabilities was identified as the solution that would help them build a high-performance system that would provide best-of-class open source integration.